Mwni/pixi-text-input/readme.md

 })
 ```

-...you will get a box-style as shown in [this demo.](https://mwni.io/opensource/PIXI.TextInput/demos/demo_default.html)
+...you will get a box-style as shown in [this demo.](https://mwni.io/pixi-text-input/demos/default.html)

 If you don't want a different style for each state, you can just pass:
 ```
-new PIXI.TextInput({
+new TextInput({
     input: {...},
     box: {fill: 0xE8E9F3, rounded: 16, stroke: {color: 0xCBCEE0, width: 4}}
 })